Home Page of TeraDesk 4

 like TT, Falcon, Hades, Milan or emulators, with at least 512 KB RAM.
 It also

-but use of higher resolutions (at least 640x400 pixels) is recommended.
+higher resolutions (at least 640x400 pixels) is recommended.

 TT-RAM or Alt-RAM, if installed, is recognised and used by TeraDesk.